gardener/landscaper/docs/usage/SignatureVerification.md

 Landscaper can verify the signature of a component version and only continue with the installation if the signature is valid and matches the content.

 > **IMPORTANT**: In the current state, the landscaper can only verify the signature and content when the installation is created/modified.
 Later controllers such as deployer will access the resources WITHOUT further verification.
 This implies that a potential malicious manipulation between creating the installation (and verifying the signature) and subsequent resource access can NOT be detected/prevented.
-Therefor, it is advisable to use this feature with a trusted repository only.
+Therefore, it is advisable to use this feature with a trusted repository only.

 ## Requirement